 When to Use an Alternative Solvent

 Most research peptides dissolve readily in bacteriostatic water at neutral pH.
 However, certain compounds — particularly larger, more hydrophobic peptides or those with low isoelectric points — may require an alternative solvent for complete dissolution.
+Aqueous peptide formulation strategy commonly weighs pH, ionic environment, solubility, aggregation risk, and degradation pathways (PMID: 36986796).
 If you add bacteriostatic water to a vial and notice that the powder does not dissolve after gentle swirling (remaining cloudy, forming gel, or leaving visible particles after 5 minutes), the peptide likely needs an acidified solvent.

 Acetic acid solution (0.6–1%) is the most common alternative.
 The mildly acidic pH protonates charged residues and disrupts hydrophobic aggregation, allowing stubborn peptides to enter solution.
 For extremely hydrophobic sequences, a small volume of DMSO (dimethyl sulfoxide) can be used as an initial co-solvent before diluting with aqueous solution — though DMSO should be kept to a minimum as it can interfere with certain biological assays.